ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/universal/resources/nitro/graphics_2d/section_cebk.md

 ## Specification

 ### Dimension Keys
-The width and height of a cell is isn't defined directly.
+The width and height of an object isn't defined directly.
 Instead it uses key values, which allow to reconstruct the size.
 For example if `keyShape == 0`, the cell will be a square which size depends on `keySize`.
 The dimenions can be converted using lookup tables.

 #### Read dimensions
 ```c